lava-nc/lava-optimization/README.md

 As we continue development, the library will support more constrained optimization problems that are relevant for robotics and operations research.
 We currently plan the following development order in such a way that new solvers build on the capabilities of existing ones:

-- Constraint Satisfaction Problems (CSP)
+- Constraint Satisfaction Problems (CSP) [problem interface already available]
 - Integer Linear Programming (ILP)
 - Mixed-Integer Linear Programming (MILP)
 - Mixed-Integer Quadratic Programming (MIQP)